saintmac/vyte-api-v2-doc/docs/guides/set-up-webhooks.md

 ```

 ## Delete the hook
-You can delete particular hook using `/hooks/:hook_id` endpoint and DELETE method.
+If you want Vyte to stop calling your server for this hook, you can delete it using `/hooks/:hook_id` endpoint and `DELETE` method.

 ```shell screen-hidden
 curl --request DELETE 'https://api.vyte.in/v2/hooks/60af526954e6605aae0dad4d' \